 Tips on getting the best value motorbike insurance

-- Unlike in life, loyalty really doesn’t pay when it comes to getting insurance cover.
+- Unlike in life, loyalty really doesn’t pay when it comes to getting insurance coverage.
 So, rather than agree to an automatic renewal with your existing company, look around to see what type of deals companies are offering new clients.

 - Increase your excess to as much as you can reasonably afford.
 This should definitely bring down the cost of your premiums.